Configure languages for document creation and localization

 French, German, Japanese, and Chinese available to users.
 The

-attribute on the root element defines that English is
+default attribute on the root element defines that English is

 the default source language.
 The authoring attribute defines only English and French